vijanipiyawardana/PawEnMij/README.md

 # Welcome to PawEnMij

-User-friendly Java Full Stack Web Application that connects potential pet adopters with shelters, rescues, and foster homes in the local area.
-The platform serves as a central hub where users can browse and search for available pets based on various criteria such as species, breed, age, and location.
+PawEnMij is a user-friendly **Java Full Stack Web Application** that connects potential pet adopters with shelters, rescues, and foster homes in the local area.
+The platform serves as a central hub where pet adopters can browse and search for available pets added by shelter owners.

 ## Tools and Technologies used